-Though the no texting while jaywalking policy has so far only been implemented in Fort Lee, it would not surprise us if spreads to surrounding areas, including New York City and towns on Long Island.
+Though the no texting while jaywalking policy has so far only been implemented in Fort Lee, it would not surprise us if it spreads to surrounding areas, including New York City and towns on Long Island.

 The best way to stay safer and avoid these accidents is to not to text while in the street at all—whether as a pedestrian, bicyclist or driver of a motor vehicle.
 The roads require your full attention, and just a slight second distraction from your phone can lead to disaster.